 How Magnetic Therapy for Stroke Works

-When the neurons in the brain become stimulated, they trigger the brain’s natural neuroplasticity.
-Neuroplasticity allows the brain to rewire itself and assign lost functions to different, undamaged areas.
+When the neurons in the brain are stimulated, they engage a natural phenomenon known as neuroplasticity.
+Neuroplasticity allows the brain to rewire itself and reassign damaged functions to other areas that were unaffected by injury.

-Therefore, by stimulating specific brain regions, magnetic therapy can potentially offer multiple benefits to stroke patients.
+Therefore, by stimulating specific brain regions, magnetic therapy can potentially offer multiple benefits to patients after stroke.
 However, magnetic stimulation does not only target the injured side of the brain.
 It also targets the non-injured side.

 The reason behind this has to do with how the brain controls movement.
 Each side of the brain controls the opposite side of the body.
 This explains why a right-side stroke affects the left side of the body and vice versa.